gradle/gradle/subprojects/docs/src/docs/release/notes.md

 copied from this location which is much faster than downloading the file (which would be exactly the same) over the network.
 This is completely transparent and safe.

 The algorithm used to search for “local candidates” has been improved and is now faster.
 This affects all builds using dependency management, especially when building for the first time (GRADLE-2546).

+#### Maven SNAPSHOT artifacts with classifiers are now correctly “changing”

+For dependencies originating in Maven repositories, Gradle follows Maven semantics and treats any dependency artifact whose version number ends in '`-SNAPSHOT`' as “changing”, which means that it can change over time and Gradle should periodically check for updates instead of caching indefinitely (see “[controlling caching](/userguide/dependency_management.html#sec:controlling_caching)”).
+Previously, artifacts with classifiers
+(e.g `sources` or `javadoc`) were not being checked for changes.
+This has been fixed in this release (GRADLE-2175).

+#### More robust `--offline` mode

+Previously, Gradle discarded cached artifacts just prior to attempting to fetch an updated version from the remote source.
+If the fetch of the remote artifact failed (e.g. network disruption), there was no longer a cached version available to be used in `--offline` mode.
+This could result in situations where trying to use `--offline` mode in response to unexpected network issues would not work well.

+Gradle now only discards old artifacts after a newer version has been cached, which makes `--offline` mode more reliable and useful (GRADLE-2364).

 #### Using a “maven” layout with an Ivy repository